leegyurak/sq3m/CONTRIBUTING.md

-# Contributing to SQLLLM
+# Contributing to SQ3M

-Thank you for considering contributing to SQLLLM!
+Thank you for considering contributing to sq3m!
 This document provides guidelines and information for contributors.

 ## 🤝 How to Contribute